feixuxi/Ventilator/manufacturing/pizza_build/README.md

 # Pizza Build

-**WARNING: This is not intended to be used on patients and lacks a number of safety features.**

 This is a ventilator prototype for testing and development.
 The build consists of a functional ventilator pneumatic assembly with controller and user interface.
 This build is adequate for integration and systems testing.